marginnoteapp/ohmymn-docs/guide/modules/autostyle.md

 ### Preset

 ::: warning
 OhMyMN can only be triggered when excerpting or modifying excerpts.
-Dragging cards and merging cards will not trigger OhMyMN, but you can use gestures with `Modify Excerpt Color - Use AutoStyle Config` to refresh the color.
+Dragging cards and merging cards will not trigger OhMyMN, but you can use gestures with `Modify Excerpt Color - Use AutoStyle Settings` to refresh the color.
 :::

 There are four presets.
 One on style and three on color.